 We expect the novel nature of our product candidates to create further challenges in obtaining regulatory approval.
-For example, the FDA has limited experience with commercial development of allogeneic T cell therapies for cancer.
-We may also request regulatory approval of future product candidates by target, regardless of cancer type or origin, which the FDA may have difficulty accepting if our clinical trials only involved cancers of certain origins.
+For example, the FDA has limited experience with commercial development of allogeneic T cell therapies for autoimmune diseases and cancer.
 The FDA may also require a panel of experts, referred to as an Advisory Committee, to deliberate on the adequacy of the safety and efficacy data to support licensure.
 The opinion of the Advisory Committee, although not binding, may have a significant impact on our ability to obtain licensure of the product candidates based on the completed clinical trials, as the FDA often adheres to the Advisory Committee's recommendations.
 Accordingly, the regulatory approval pathway for our product candidates may be uncertain, complex, expensive and lengthy, and approval may not be obtained.